-Some academic genres do not require academic reading and usage of sources, such as a short motivation essay, a report about a meeting or an analysis of an interview transcript.
-However, talking about academic writing in general, it starts with academic reading.
-Thanks to the reading of scientific literature, we not only master various theoretical approaches, find arguments and counterarguments for a personal point of view, but discover the correct scientific style, academic language usage, note some successful techniques.
+Some academic genres do not require special skills and usage of sources, such as a short motivation essay, a report about a meeting or an analysis of an interview transcript.
+However, talking about academic writing in general, you should be aware of academic reading in the first place.
+Due to the reading of scientific literature, students not only master various theoretical approaches, find both arguments and counterarguments but also discover the most relevant scientific style, academic language usage, and other valuable techniques.

-Some students say that it is difficult for them to read academic texts.
-Indeed, some of them have long sentences, are full of terms to be searched in dictionaries, and include a lot of links to other sources you are not aware of.
-Here are a few techniques of effective academic reading that can be used individually (at home, at dormitory, in a library) as well as in groups during classes.
+Some students say that it is difficult to read academic texts.
+Indeed, some of them have very long sentences, are full of terms to be searched in dictionaries, and include a lot of links to other sources.
+Here are a few effective academic reading strategies that can be used at home, at dormitory, in a library, as well as in groups during classes.

-The first thing you should understand is active reading.
+We suggest that you read academic books actively.
 It is different from reading a novel because you do not only receive information: you process it and analyze.
-Active reading is often accompanied by pencils and/or highlighters, with the help of which you can highlight some main ideas to pay extra attention to and write down your comments.
-It is natural that in the course of active reading you may have some additional thoughts, you may agree or strongly disagree with the author, you may remind some other sources and authors that touched upon the same issue.
-Make notes, and this will make your reading even more productive because it will be much easier to use the source for the further paper writing.
+While reading use pens, pencils, etc. with the help of which you can highlight main ideas to pay extra attention to and write down your comments.
+It is natural that in the course of active reading you may have a variety of thoughts, you may agree or strongly disagree with the author.
+Make notes, and this will make your reading even more productive because it will be much easier to use the source for further paper writing.

-Ask yourself questions and try to find answers to them.
+Ask yourself questions and try to find answers.
 It is important to follow the given sequence of the questions:

-- What is the main idea of the author?
-(Try to be as objective as possible, and remove any biases from your head)
+- What is the main idea of the work?
+(Try to be as objective as possible, be unbiased, like in a philosophy essay)

 - How is the main idea supported and what evidence is used in the text?
 (Here we will find out whether the text really accomplishes its tasks and refers to the topic)

 - Do you agree with the author’s point of view?
-(You may agree, disagree, or partially agree with the ideas covered by the text.
-Do not think that the text was written by an authoritative scientist and you are just a student: do not feel afraid to start a mental dispute with the author)
+(You may agree, disagree, or partially agree with the ideas covered in the text.
+Forget that the text was written by an authoritative scientist and you are just a student: do not feel afraid to dispute with the author)

 - How is this text connected to the paper you are working on currently?
 Do thoughts of the author correlate with your arguments?
-(Here you will see the practical value of the reading for your particular writing)
+(Here you will see the practical value of the reading)

-- What are the key ideas of the main parts of the scientific text read?
+- What are the key ideas of the scientific text being examined?

-- How to express the sense of the reading in a few phrases?
-(Summarizing will help you to create a general impression from the work and remember it better).
+- How to express the essence of the reading in a few phrases?
+Summarize it effectively.

-It will be a good idea to devote a separate notebook for your academic reading notes.
-It is a must to write down what text you are reading (a full bibliographic description) not to get lost in your notes and to get use out of them.
-Some of your notes may serve as the answers to the abovementioned questions.
-Notes should represent the main ideas of the reading.
+It will be a good idea to have a notebook for all these notes.
+It is a must to write down what text you are reading (a full bibliographic description) in order not to get lost.
+Some of your notes may serve as the answers to the above-mentioned questions.
+Notes should represent exclusively main ideas of the reading.
 It is up to you to choose in what format to organize them: